ResearchComputing/odor2action/docs/source/main/index.md

 ### Submitting Matlab Interactive Jobs

 Running Matlab interactive jobs on RC resources is both a simple and easy task to accomplish.
 Odor2Action users can run an interactive Matlab jobs using EnginFrame.
-Documentation on starting an interactive session and launching Matlab can be found in the [Enginframe secion of this documentation](#enginframe-visualization-guis)
+Documentation on starting an interactive session and launching Matlab can be found in the [Enginframe secion of this documentation](#enginframe-visualization-guis).
+Note that EnginFrame will be retired at the end of 2022.

+> **_NOTE:_** _CURC is developing a new, more functional service to replace EnginFrame called __Open Ondemand__.
+Although CURC is still developing features, this service can be accessed now.
+See <a href="https://viz.rc.colorado.edu" target="_blank">CURC Open OnDemand</a> for documentation._

 ### Submitting Matlab Batch Jobs